IAmFrench/EFREI-M1-APFT80-DevOps/exercices/01_VPC/01_VPC_AWS/README.md

-# Ex1 - Deploying VPC and 2 instances - A 2-tier routing table
+# Ex1 - Deploying VPC and 2 instances - A 2-tier routing table on AWS

 TLDR: